gari-network/gari-sdk/README.md

 ```

 ### getTransactions
-this method will give all transactions of clients.
+this will give all client related transactions to sdk Client.

 ```js
 /**